jdagnogo/tournament_lib/README.md

 ```
 Then you can set score thanks to the edit text

-Or if you alreayd have all result you can create all games and then simulate the tournament
+Or if you already have all the results you can create all games and then simulate the tournament
 ```
                 // create all games
                 Match semiA = new Match.MatchResultBuilder(arsenal, real).currentPosition(TournamentRound.SemiA).scoreA(5).scoreB(0).build();